 Mathematics @ SPHS

-3 years of Mathematics are required to complete a high school diploma in New York State, though four is recommended because certain colleges require it.
-At Schuylerville we seek to offer students a variety of math courses to build both foundation knowledge, as well as interest.
-Mathematical concepts are explored though students centered learning, with teachers who have both deep knowledge of their content as well real life experience in fields that require mathematical backgrounds.
+In the New York State, students must take 3 years of Mathematics.
+Some colleges want four years.
+At Schuylerville, we offer students many math courses to build basic knowledge, as well as interest.
+Classes have student centered learning, with teachers who have both deep knowledge of their content as well real life experience in fields that require mathematical backgrounds.

 Math @ SPHS

 The purpose this class is to build on the math students learned in the middle grades.
 Algebra 1 will deepen and extend learning of linear and exponential relationships.
 Students also learn methods:

 Building on work from Algebra I, students will add their knowledge of functions among other skills.

 You will learn geometry systems, changes, proofs, and properties of 2D to 3D figures.

 This one semester course gives students the tools to describe changes in data and for making informed decisions or predictions.
 These tools include:

 - data collection,

 - descriptive and inferential statistics,